gramuah/svc-uap/README.md

 - `-set`: dataset subset.
 - `-init_n`: initial number of samples to take when starting the algorithm or a new proposal.
 - `-n`: number of new samples to take when analysing the same proposal.
-- `-th`: classification error rate.
+- `-th`: classification error rate threshold.
 - `-c`: C parameter of the Linear SVM.
 - `-rpth`: rank pooling threshold.
 - `-res`: `.json` file with results.
 - `-eval`: to set only evaluation mode.
 - `-log`: log file with execution information.
-- `-fig`: figure with th AR-AN metric.
+- `-fig`: figure name to plot the AR-AN metric.

 #### Reproducing our results